The Financial Aid Package

 Student Effort Changes

 Loans are not included in the self-help portion of the financial aid award.
 Students may decide to borrow loans to replace their student income contribution or to purchase a computer.
-All three loans mentioned are need-based and are only available to financial aid applicants who demonstrate financial need (with the exception of the Unsubsidized Stafford Loan).
+The loans mentioned below are need-based and are only available to financial aid applicants who demonstrate financial need, with the exception of the Federal Direct Unsubsidized Loan.

 - Federal Direct Student Loan (Subsidized and Unsubsidized)